 Represented a private equity fund in its acquisition, in joint venture with affiliates of Carey Watermark and Marcus Hotels and Resorts, of the 372 room Atlanta Westin Perimeter Hotel.
 In less than 30 days the team and our co-counsel negotiated and concluded the acquisition, joint venture, hotel management and franchise and loan documentation.
-Total acquisition and property committed property improvement costs were $57,000,000.
+Total acquisition and property committed property improvement costs were $57 million.

 Handled the acquisition of 84 unsold an unoccupied residential condominium units at the new development known as Williamsburg Terrace in Brooklyn.
 Represented the company in connection with the acquisition of real estate, the financing and the joint venture work with the operating partner/ managing agent for the project.
 We also coordinated the work of special counsel representing the client in connection with the condominium offering plan for the development and the Section 421-a real estate tax abatement for the unites.

 Represented the energy provider in connection with the decommissioning and removal of the existing Montclair University campus energy plant and the construction of a new state of the art cogeneration plant providing heating, air conditioning and electricity to much of the large campus of the university spanning three counties in New Jersey.
 We handled the basic energy sales agreement, the ground lease for the new on campus plant site, the easements throughout the campus for the distribution systems (including over portions of the campus owned by New Jersey Educations Finance Agency and by Public Service Electricity and Gas) and the financing of the project through a public bond issue.